How To Spend 5 Days In Kyoto (With Nara + Osaka Day Trips)

 The most popular spot in Nara is probably Nara Park, which is home to over 1,000 tame deer.
 You can buy crackers to feed them, but be warned that they can be pretty aggressive!

-The famous deer that inhabit the city can be found all over the place, so don’t worry about adding them as a specific activity.
+The deer that inhabit the city can be found all over the place, so don’t worry about adding them as a specific activity.
 They’ll be in the parks, outside the temples, near shopping streets, literally everywhere.

 A day trip to Nara should take you no more than six hours.